 Research: Interns will work closely with staff to provide research support.
-Tasks may include preparing research reports, contributing to the blog, revamping issue areas of the website, and analyzing election results.
-Interns also have the opportunity to get involved with advocacy, social media, outreach, and fundraising.
+Tasks may include preparing original research, drafting research reports, contributing to the blog, and analyzing election results.
 Interns should be current undergraduates, graduate students, or recent grads with a commitment to voting rights issues and electoral structural reform.
-Experience with Microsoft Word and Excel is required, and excellent writing skills are expected.
-Social science research and statistical experience is highly preferred, and website and graphic design skills are a plus.
+Social science research and statistical experience is highly preferred.

-Advocacy: Interns will work closely with staff on various forms of outreach, organizing, including but not limited to: assisting advocates for election reform at the local, state, and national levels; online organizing; and grassroots resources.
+Advocacy: Interns will work closely with staff on various forms of outreach, organizing, including but not limited to: assisting electoral reform advocates at the local, state, and national levels; online organizing; and grassroots resources.
 Helpful qualities include strong written and verbal communication skills and an outgoing personality.
 Interns should possess a commitment to election reforms and voting rights issues highlighted at FairVote.org, PromoteOurVote.com, and Representation2020.com.

-Legal: Interns will work closely with staff to actively engage in researching, writing legal memos, and assisting in writing amicus briefs.
-Interns also have the opportunity to get involved with advocacy, social media outreach, and fundraising.
+Legal: Interns will work closely with staff to actively engage in researching, writing legal memos, and assisting in drafting model statutes.
+Interns must also have a demonstrated commitment to voting rights issues and electoral reform.
 An ideal legal intern is a 2L or 3L with excellent research and writing skills.
-Interns must also have a strong interest in promoting voting systems that achieve an alternative to winner-take-all elections.
-Furthermore, interns should possess a demonstrated commitment to voting rights issues and electoral reform.

 Applicants with Special Skills: We sometimes offer stipends to interns with special skills that could enhance our work.
 Examples include a demonstrated ability to 1) film and edit short videos, 2) work with online databases, 3) design promotional materials and/or webpages, 4) perform advanced statistical work.

 Applications are accepted on a rolling basis, but we ask that applications for a particular semester be submitted before the semester begins.
-Applications for the summer of 2016 are due April 8, 2016.
+Applications for the summer of 2016 are due by May 15, 2016.
 Applications should consist of a cover letter, a resume, a writing sample (ideally no more than 5 pages) and, if available, contact information for references.
-Email your application to firstname.lastname@example.org.
+Email your application to email@example.com.
+Please address all application materials to Michelle Whittaker, FairVote's Communications Director and Intern Coordinator.
 Note: Because summer internships are particularly competitive, we recommend that you apply early.